 Again, this is not hype.
-What I am explaining here is the same setup as those characters portrayed in the movie the BIG SHORT, who were betting against the disaster called the Mortgage-Backed Securities industry.
+What I am explaining here is the same setup as those characters portrayed in the movie The BIG SHORT, who were betting against the disaster called the Mortgage-Backed Securities industry.
 They knew it was a huge house of cards ready to implode… it was just a matter of time.

-According to the best sources I could come across, there is about 2.2 billion oz of investment gold and 2.5 billion oz of investment silver in the world today.
+According to the best sources I could come across, there are about 2.2 billion oz of investment gold and 2.5 billion oz of investment silver in the world today.
 Of course, there is likely more physical gold and silver we don’t know about, but it will not change the ratio all that much.

 That being said, just a doubling of physical gold and silver demand will put a lot more pressure on the silver price than gold as big traders and hedge funds jump aboard for larger percentage gains.

-As we begin to see fireworks going off in the United States as President-elect Trump stirs up the pot, 2017 will likely be the year things really start to fall apart.
+As we begin to see fireworks going off in the United States as President-elect Trump stirs up the pot, 2017 will likely be the year things start to fall apart.